Digital Marketing

 Image via Gmail

-While Google is the most popular search engine marketing channel, there are others that you can explore too.
+While Google is the most popular search engine with a lion’s share of the total search queries, there are others that you can explore too.

 Wait, there’s more.